 18.0 No shooter may shoot more than once in any scheduled match, even with different rifles.

-18.1 This rule does not include aggregate match Shoot Offs, or when the Club is holding a special event (such as the World Open).
+18.1 Rule 18.0 does not include aggregate match Shoot Offs, or when the Club is holding a special event (such as the World Open).

 19.0 If any two (or more) competitors using the same rifle qualify for, and intend to participate in a Shoot Off, it is the responsibility of these competitors to acquire ALL the equipment necessary to permit them to SIMULTANEOUSLY participate in the Shoot Off with all the other Shoot Off participants.